 A Sports Physical will help diagnose health problems as well as help identify risk factors that are linked to specific sports making for a happier and healthier athletic season!

-Call In Health Clinic to schedule your athlete’s Sports Physical.
+Call In Health Clinic to schedule an Athlete’s Sports Physical.
 Ask for our $25 back-to-school special (a $75 value).
-Onsite appointments are available for schools, teams and groups.